GrantExec, a Euna Solutions® company

 Services Program for Residential Treatment for Pregnant and Postpartum Women

-This grant provides funding for organizations to deliver comprehensive residential treatment and recovery support services for pregnant and postpartum women struggling with substance use disorders, allowing them to keep their children with them during treatment.
+This funding opportunity provides financial support to nonprofit organizations that deliver comprehensive residential treatment services for pregnant and postpartum women struggling with substance use disorders, aiming to improve maternal and infant health outcomes.

 Award Range